awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough05-file-system-custom-CNAME.md

 + **Restrict NTLM: Outgoing NTLM traffic to remote servers** \- Use this policy setting to deny or audit outgoing NTLM traffic from a computer to any remote server running the Windows operating system\.
 + **Restrict NTLM: Add remote server exceptions for NTLM authentication** \- Use this policy setting to create an exception list of remote servers to which client devices are allowed to use NTLM authentication if the *Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers* policy setting is configured\.

 1. Log on to a Windows instance joined to the Active Directory to which your Amazon FSx file system is joined as an administrator\.
+If you are configuring a self\-managed Active Directory, apply these steps directly to your Active Directory\.

 1. Choose **Start**, choose **Administrative Tools**, and then choose **Group Policy Management**\.

 1. Choose **Group Policy Objects**\.

+1. If your Group Policy Object does not already exist, create it\.

-1. Locate the **Network Security: Restrict NTLM: Outgoing NTLM traffic to remote servers** policy\.
-In the **Local security setting** tab, open the context \(right\-click\) menu, and choose **Properties**\.
+1. Locate the existing **Network Security: Restrict NTLM: Outgoing NTLM traffic to remote servers** policy\. \(If there is no existing policy, create a new policy\.\) In the **Local security setting** tab, open the context \(right\-click\) menu, and choose **Properties**\.

 1. Choose **Deny all**\.